ddecarle/eeb462-2024/LAB1_characterMatrices.md

 - Save the file as “16s-enam-18s-coi-fuse.nex”

 17. Next, we’ll have to generate yet another type of NEXUS file for use in the program MrBayes.
 Open “16s-enam-18s-coi-fuse.nex”
-- Because Mesquite is slightly buggy, you may see an alert like the one to the right.
-Simply click “OK” and save a new copy of the file.
-I usually just overwrite the file I currently have open.

 18. Generate a simplified NEXUS file as before:	**File** > **Export…** > **Simplified NEXUS** Save the file as “16s-enam-18s-coi-fuseSimp.nex”